mr-poston-cs/apcsp-b/index.md

 ## Announcements

-Homework that is due (by class next day):
+Schedule:

+  - Monday 11/26
+    - Make sure your Digital Portfolio is set up and review handout of Explore Task Grading Guidelines
+    - Read over Command-Line interaction handout
-  - Tuesday 11/20:
+  - Tuesday 11/27
-    - Work on your [Mad Lib]({{"/psets/madlib" | relative_url }}) program - This will count as 1/2 a PSET and is due Tuesday by midnight.
-We should have enough time in class to finish it up, so you won't have to work on it much, if any, when you get home Tuesday.
+    - Review Arrays and start on Command-Line Interaction
+  - Wednesday 11/28
+    - I will be out with the college tour, so work on your Explore PT (either writing your answers or working on the artifact)
+  - Thursday 11/29
+    -
+  - Friday 11/30
+    -

-      *Homework that is not submitted by 12:30 next day will be late and you will not get points for it.*
+      *Anything not completed in class becomes homework* *HW Assignments not submitted by 12:30 next day will be late and you will not get points*

 ## We are currently working on: